FreeAndFair/Transparency/README.md

 # Proposals

-This repository contains archived proposals that Free & Fair has submitted to governments, funding agencies, and other organizations in response to RFI, RFP, and other solicitations.
+This repository contains a copy of every proposal Free & Fair has submitted to governments, funding agencies, and other organizations in response to RFI, RFP, and other solicitations.